Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 The operator then identifies the relevant hazards for the product/raw material(s) based on the risk.
 In the context of food safety, these hazards must be controlled.

 As mentioned in section 5.1, the determination of the relevant hazards is based on the sources mentioned, in particular, the “historical data”.
-For example, radioactivity is a relevant hazard in raw materials coming from an area where incidents at nuclear power plants have been detected; Certain are a relevant hazard in products from specific countries where deviations from residues are regularly detected during (national and/or ) studies.
+For example, radioactivity is a relevant hazard in raw materials coming from an area where incidents at nuclear power plants have been detected; Certain pesticides are a relevant hazard in products from specific countries where deviations from pesticide residues are regularly detected during (national and/or international) studies.

 Please note: the control of the relevant hazards in the process of the company itself may NOT be part of the risk assessment or it may NOT be included in the process of likelihood x severity determination.
 First, a relevant hazard is identified and only then is it described how the hazard is controlled.
 For example, a pasteurization process to control relevant microbiological hazards should not be included in the risk assessment.
 The microbiological hazards should be identified and identified as relevant.
 Therefore, the pasteurization step is described as a control step.